 This story is where books meet computers, past meets future, and what does it all mean now?
 You’ll have to read it to find out.

 A gleeful and exhilarating tale of global conspiracy, complex code-breaking, high-tech data visualization, young love, rollicking adventure, and the secret to eternal life—mostly set in a hole-in-the-wall San Francisco bookstore.www.amazon.com

 The Paris Wife

-It’s no secret that Hemingway perfectly fit the ‘artist’ stereotype – creative, depressed, and addicted, but also genius.
+It’s no secret that Hemingway perfectly fits the ‘artist’ stereotype – creative, depressed, and addicted, but also genius.
 I loved getting to hear Hemingway’s story as ‘told’ by someone that history so often forgets – the wife, more specifically, the first wife.

-If you’ve ever been ‘the first wife’ or have been cheated on with someone that you are so desperately in love with, you cannot help but ache for Hadley.
+If you’ve ever been ‘the first wife’ or have been cheated on by someone that you are so desperately in love with, you cannot help but ache for Hadley.
 And while you want to hate Hemingway’s guts, you can’t help but pity the man whose artist’s soul witnessed the brutalities of WWI battlefields and came home with his own injuries.

 A deeply evocative story of ambition and betrayal that captures the love affair between two unforgettable people, Ernest Hemingway and his wife Hadley.www.amazon.com